 This article is part of an analysis project about M. Night Shyamalan‘s five films from 1999 to 2006: The Sixth Sense (1999), Unbreakable (2000), Signs (2002), The Village (2004) and Lady in the Water (2006).
 This is the second article about The Village.
-The first one is here.
+The first one is here, the third here.
 The articles about the other films can be found in this overview.

 The first article about The Village was devoted to delineating the film’s story arc and presenting its supporting cast of motifs.
 With such a complex film this is a major task, so to keep that article at a manageable length, general comments on the film had to wait to this installment.
 The rest of the article is about the cast of characters and their tapestry of relationships.
 The goal of the exploration is not so much to describe their personalities – which come across splendidly in the film – but to further illuminate structure, an ongoing concern in this analysis project.